Watch Quick Start Video

 Quick Hands Hockey – Recommended Setup

 Quick Hands Hockey is designed to work with minimal equipment, but using the right setup will give you the smoothest gameplay, lowest lag, and best tracking accuracy.
+Three important things to know:

 Basic Setup